ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 - In this example, the default value for is_test_run is true; in the absence of a variable definition either on the dbt_project.yml file or when running the project, then is_test_run would be true.
 - Since we passed the value false when runnning dbt build, then the if statement would evaluate to false and the code within would not run.

+## Setting up the dbt Cloud IDE + GCP BigQuery

+You will need to create a dbt cloud using [this link](https://www.getdbt.com/signup/) and connect to your Data Warehouse following [these instructions](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-setting-up-bigquery-oauth).
+More detailed instructions available in [this guide](https://github.com/garjita63/de-zoomcamp-2024/edit/main/learning/module4/).